 I wanted to try and cover a lot of different themes ranging from creativity to business.

 You will probably have a hard time putting these books down.
-So let’s check out the 5 best books for musicians that will help you move forward.
+So let’s check out the 5 best books for musicians that will help you move your music career and creativity to the next level.

 “Today, if you’re making music that the world wants to hear, it’s only a lack of hard work; knowledge and imagination that can hold you back.”Jesse Cannon